 |Legend: One thread Multiple threads|

 tinylog was in both test cases the fastest logger in the benchmark.
 With one single thread tinylog is almost half a minute faster than the second one - the JDK logger. tinylog is the only logger that won't slow down if multiple threads log parallel.
-Quite the contrary: tinylog benefits from the cores and is more than twice faster than with one single thread.
+Quite the contrary: tinylog benefits from the cores and is more than twice as fast as with a single thread.

 The benchmark is available on the download page.